Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Background and Problem Formulation

-where $\E\left[\tau|\ s,a\right]$ and $\E\left[\tau^2|s,a\right]$ represents the first and the second conditional moment of the sojourn time distribution, respectively. {\begin{remark} The formulation of the reward function $R(s, a)$ can be interpreted as an unconstrained SMDP corresponding to a constrained SMDP that maximizes $r(s, a)$ subject to a constraint on the average queue length for the stability of the queue.
-Therefore, the penalty rate $c$ acts as the Lagrange multiplier for the unconstrained problem, and hence, can be obtained by primal-dual methods that use dual ascent for finding the Lagrange multiplier~\cite{agarwal2008structural}. \end{remark}} \item[(vi)] A discount factor $\gamma \in [0, 1)$, which we choose as $0.96$ for our numerical illustration. \end{enumerate}
+where $\E\left[\tau|\ s,a\right]$ and $\E\left[\tau^2|s,a\right]$ represent the first and the second conditional moment of the sojourn time distribution, respectively. \item[(vi)] A discount factor $\gamma \in [0, 1)$, which we choose as $0.96$ for our numerical illustration. \end{enumerate} \begin{remark} Although we assume a finite skip time, an alternative approach is to incorporate a penalty for the skip action.
+Note that, unlike a fixed penalty, a finite skip time results in a penalty that increases with queue length (see~\eqref{eq:1}).
+Consequently, the current approach is less inclined to skip tasks as the queue length increases compared to a model with a constant penalty. \end{remark} \begin{remark} The reward $R(s, a)$ formulation can be interpreted as an unconstrained SMDP corresponding to a constrained SMDP that maximizes $r(s, a)$ subject to a constraint on the average queue length for the stability of the queue.
+Therefore, the penalty rate $c$ acts as the Lagrange multiplier for the unconstrained problem, and hence, can be obtained by primal-dual methods that use dual ascent for finding the Lagrange multiplier~\cite{agarwal2008structural}. \end{remark}